UPDATED Jan 3rd, 2025

 Wouldn’t it be nice to have little yellow minions running around doing your bidding?
-While we may be many years away from physical minions, the digital ones have arrived: crypto AI agents.
+While we may be many years away from physical minions, the digital ones have arrived: crypto AI agents!
+And we expect them to take over lots of tasks already in 2025.

 AI agents are, put simply, bots trained on large language models that can handle complex tasks, either alone or in harmony.
 Luckily, they’re a lot smarter than the minions we’ve grown to love from the film Despicable Me.
 They won’t accidentally blow up your house or drive your car into a hot lava pit.